 Notification Forms and Paperwork for Homeschooling in Ohio

 If you live in Ohio, there are a few things you have to do in order to homeschool.
 The first thing you will have to do is fill out notification paperwork.
-You can download a copy of that here.
-Once the form is filled out, you will need to turn it in to the superintendent of your local school district.
+You can download a copy of the Ohio homeschool forms here.
+Once the form is filled out, you will need to turn it into the superintendent of your local school district.

-Along with the notification form, you have to turn in an outline of your curriculum.
-This can be as detailed as you want it to be, but honestly all you have to list is the title of your textbooks.
-You can also make copies of the table of contents for all your books if you want.
-For some of the sections of your outline you can simply list “books from library”.
+Along with the notification form, you have to turn in an outline of your intended home education plans.
+Do not stress yourself out over this.
+It can be something as simple as a letter stating what you plan on studying with your child.
+It can include a list of the textbooks and curriculum publishers if you plan on using these types of homeschool programs.
+For some of the sections of your outline, you can simply list “books from library”.

-After you turn all of your paperwork in you will receive a letter approving you to homeschool.
+After you turn all of your paperwork in you will receive a letter excusing your children from public school attendance.
 This letter should be put into a safe place.
 It is good for one year, and one year only!
-You want to turn this in anytime between June 1st, and the first day of school in your district.
+You can see a sample Ohio Homeschool notification form here.

 Record Keeping and Assessment